MMax337/MMax337.github.io/markdown/languages/Assembly language.md

 - What is Assembly Language?
 Assembly language is a low-level language that helps to communicate directly with computer hardware.
 It uses mnemonics to represent the operations that a processor has to do.
 Which is an intermediate language between high-level languages like C++ and the binary language.

 ### AI Joke:
 - Why do Assembly language programmers prefer to work alone?
-Because they can't stand all the overhead!
+Because they can't stand all the high-level drama!

 ### [Documentation](https://docs.oracle.com/cd/E19253-01/817-5477/817-5477.pdf)